 Test Yourself or Someone Else

 Fentanyl has been making headlines worldwide – especially within the past five years.
-Outside of its medical use and positive applications in modern-day medicine, non -pharmaceutical Fentanyl, or Fentanyl Street Drugs that have been cut with other opioids, have been made more accessible to the public and contribute to the crisis of mass overdosing deaths.
+Outside of its medical use and positive applications in modern-day medicine, non -pharmaceutical Fentanyl, or Fentanyl Street Drugs.
+That have been cut with other opioids, have been made more accessible to the public.
+Also contribute to the crisis of mass overdosing deaths.

-Employers have been concerned with the effects of opioids like Fentanyl, and the process of screening and drug testing both potential and current employees have been widely practiced.
+Employers have been concerned with the effects of opioids like Fentanyl, and the process of screening.
+Drug testing both potential and current employees have been widely practiced.
 What’s the easiest way to effectively test for Fentanyl use?

 13 Panel (FYL) Urine Drug Test Cup